Exact Matching: Correct Parity and FPT Parameterized by Independence Number: Reducing EM to BCPM in FPT time

 Finally, we are ready to prove our main lemma.
 Roughly speaking, it states that if all steps (i),(ii) and (iii) in phase two of the algorithm fail, then phase 3 is guaranteed to succeed.
+More specifically, it states that if we cannot make small progress towards a solution then we are ready to apply \Cref{prop:smallsetcycles} and find one in FPT time.
+Small progress here means either getting the number of red edges in $M$ or $M'$ closer to $k$, or making their symmetric difference smaller.